 Then at the beginning of 2010, Cassina introduced the current stamp combining all the existing motifs plus the signatures of co-designers Pierre Jeanneret and Charlotte Perriand.

 This stamp can be found running along the outside of the chrome, tubular frame just behind the headrest.
-Prices for the authorised model with a leather seat pad and chrome frame start at £2,140.00
+View the product page for up to date prices.

 By Ludwig Mies van der Rohe Licence holder & manufacturer: Knoll International

 The current, definitive ‘Knoll Studio’ logo and Mies van der Rohe signature stamp has only been applied to the Barcelona Chair since 1995.
 You will find this stamp on the outside of the right-hand rear leg but models of the Barcelona Chair produced before this date can still be identified by a few distinguishing design features that will belie a copy.